vinodshelke82/carbonized/README.md

 To activate the carbonized theme, add one of the following lines to your `vimrc`:
 - `colorscheme carbonized-light`
 - `colorscheme carbonized-dark`

-For Neovim, add `set termguicolors` to enable truecolour support.

-### step 3: configure terminal colours (if using Vim in a terminal)

-In order for carbonized to work properly in terminal Vim, set the terminal's colours to match those of the active Vim theme.

-## terminal themes

-As of now, this repository provides the following [terminal configuration files](https://github.com/nightsense/carbonized/tree/master/terminal):
-- [`Xresources`](https://github.com/nightsense/carbonized/tree/master/terminal/Xresources) files for **xterm** and **urxvt** (Linux)
-- [`.colorscheme`](https://github.com/nightsense/carbonized/tree/master/terminal/konsole%20%26%20qterminal) files for **Konsole** and **QTerminal** (Linux)
-- [`gsettings`](https://github.com/nightsense/carbonized/tree/master/terminal/pantheon-terminal.md) 'command blocks' for **pantheon-terminal** (elementary OS)

-For **GNOME Terminal**, run the [install script](https://github.com/nightsense/carbonized/tree/master/terminal/gnome-terminal) for the desired carbonized theme to create a "profile" for it.
-Then select the profile with the right-click menu, or set the profile as default via Edit > Preferences > Profiles.